 Forde believes companies shouldn’t be following the trends, but rather anticipating where they’re going to be next.
 He says many insurance companies are heavily investing in chatbots and artificial intelligence right now, which is where the customers are - but if looking to be innovative then considering the recent demonstration of Google Assistant calling to make a hairdresser appointment, insurers should be focusing more of their resources on making a plan for ‘voice’.

 Deloitte Director Mark McCormick presented some of his learnings from a project Deloitte worked on in the workers compensation market, where they used data to become more efficient and improve the customer experience and outcomes when dealing with claims handlers.
-Mark said around five years of claims data was analyzed for a representative view of the Australian market, and ultimately used both third party data and internal data in order to automatically prioritise the most complex claims.
+Mark said around five years of claims data was analyzed for a representative view of the Australian market, and ultimately used both third party data and internal data in order to automatically prioritize the most complex claims.
 Mark says in delivering this model to the market, by refining the data they ended up with a matrix that could be deployed to clients so they could 'score' incoming calls to claim handlers in real time.

 Montoux’s own Product Lead Charles Hett was joined by U Bank Lead of Digital Business Jeremy Hubbard, for a ‘fireside chat’ about U Bank’s use of artificial intelligence as a key way of achieving change in the banking industry.
 Jeremy said U Bank has set themselves the challenge of being a growth business who will not increase their headcount beyond the current 200 people, and achieving this will also be with artificial intelligence solutions.
 Jeremy also spoke about U Bank’s use of RoboChat, Australia’s first virtual assistant to help potential home buyers and refinancers complete their online home loan applications.